🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒͺ️ Natural Disaster Risk + 7.4 -- 10 The area is geologically stable with an extremely low risk of earthquakes, hurricanes, or floods, making it very safe.
+πŸŒͺ️ Natural Disaster Risk + 7.4 -- 10 Very low risk of earthquakes, hurricanes, or floods.
+Drought is a background concern but not an immediate threat for short stays.

 🎭 CULTURE & ENTERTAINMENT